Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Conclusions

 \section{Conclusions}

-This paper introduced the relation between explanation path metrics and explanation goals.
-The explanations of three agnostic \ac{KG} content explanation type algorithms were assessed in offline and online experiments, and the results were compared, considering the diversification and popularity of attributes shown to users in paths that connect interacted items an recommended items.
-According to the results, explanation goals of transparency and trust were associated with familiar and popular attributes and engagement and persuasiveness with diverse and novel attributes. \looseness=-1
+This study introduces the relationship between explanation path metrics and explanation goals.
+The explanations of three agnostic \ac{KG} content explanation style algorithms were assessed in offline and online experiments, and the results were compared, considering the diversification and popularity of attributes shown to users in paths that connect interacted items and recommended items.
+According to the results, users’ perceptions of the explanation goals are influenced by the attributes presented within the set of explanations they receive. \looseness=-1

-We also conducted a survey on offline explanation metrics used in \ac{RS}, analyzing more than 100 papers.
-Our results showed that, similar to the field of \ac{XAI} in \ac{ML}, explanations in \ac{RS} are often evaluated with anecdotal evidence that passes "face validity" \cite{10.1145/3583558}.
+We also conducted a survey on offline explanation metrics used in \ac{RS}, analyzing more than 100 papers on the subject.
+Our results showed that, similar to the field of \ac{XAI} in \ac{ML}, explanations in \ac{RS} are often evaluated with anecdotal evidence that passes ``face validity'' \cite{10.1145/3583558}.
 Additionally, popular offline explanation metrics such as \ac{BLEU} and \ac{ROUGE} do not correlate with user perception of explanations \cite{10.1145/3627043.3659574}.
-We also identified that research on hybrid and personalized explanation types, as well as counterfactual explanations in \ac{RS}, are emerging topics that could be further explored.\looseness=-1
+We also identified that research on hybrid and counterfactual explanation styles in \ac{RS}, and new offline metrics that correlate with explanation goals are emerging topics that could be further explored by researchers.\looseness=-1

-The main objective of this paper is to emphasize the importance of evaluating explanations to identify and address potential biases in explainable recommendation algorithms.
+The main objective of this study is to emphasize the importance of evaluating explanations to identify and address potential biases in explanation algorithms for \ac{RS}.
+This is crucial because explanations in \ac{RS} are primarily intended for the users.
 Most work on explanation algorithms in \ac{RS}s focuses on improvements in ranking metrics \cite{nunes2017systematic}, lacking evidence of the explanations' usefulness regarding explanation goals.
-In this context, similar to accuracy and beyond-accuracy offline metrics for ranking in \ac{RS}s, where metrics reliably indicate whether an algorithm should be tested with users, explanation path metrics have the potential to guide researchers in determining if an explanation algorithm is ready for online A/B testing against another explanation algorithm.
-To our knowledge, this is the first paper to analyze and propose metrics for explanation goals using a comparison between online and offline experiments to validate offline explanation metrics. \looseness=-1
+In this context, similar to accuracy and beyond-accuracy offline metrics for ranking in \ac{RS}s, explanation path metrics have the potential to guide researchers in determining whether an explanation algorithm is ready for online A\slash B testing.